 Enabling this option will allow users to attach multiple files to single file fields in your forms.

-Enable this option to hide the WordPress admin bar on top of the screen for users that are already logged in.
+Enable this option to hide the WordPress Toolbar on top of the screen for users that are already logged in.

 Show Form Limits above the Form?